 By Dr. Jay Lehr & Tom Harris

-Dr. Jay Lehr is Senior Policy Advisor with of the Ottawa, Canada-based International Climate Science Coalition (ICSC).
+Ohio-based Dr. Jay Lehr is Senior Policy Advisor to the Ottawa, Canada-based International Climate Science Coalition (ICSC).
 Tom Harris is Executive Director of ICSC.

 Get Citizensjournal.us Headlines free SUBSCRIPTION.
 Keep us publishing – DONATE